UAW has enough votes to ratify GM agreement, sources say

 UAW President Shawn Fain spoke on Nov.
 8 about the process of getting the tentative agreements with the Big Three, and once again reiterated his support for the contracts, urging workers to vote yes on them.

 What's causing workers to vote no?
-On Wednesday night, one worker told us the higher seniority workers were against the contract.
+On Wednesday night, one worker said the higher seniority workers were against the contract.

 Darren Dillard, who works at the Lansing Grand River Stamping plant, said he voted "no" on the tentative deal because it doesn’t go far enough for workers who are close to retirement.